lcsavb/lcsavb.github.io/content/posts/2024-01-09-automating-to-automate.md

 All the code I used to accomplish this is located in the repository: [Data Retrieval](https://github.com/lcsavb/autocusto-data-retrieval).
 It involved a little more steps than I have just described.

-The repo's is a mess and I will write a follow up post addressing why is that and the lessons I've learned since then.
-It basically involves lack of documentation and variables's names not only hard to decipher, but in portuguese.
+The repo's is messy: it basically involves lack of documentation and variables's names not only hard to decipher, but in portuguese.

 That is a testament to my then naivety.
 The reasoning was twofold: I never intended to share it with anyone, and I treated the data-collecting as a one-off endeavor: it would only be run once.